Your new kitchen: How to select colour and finishes

 You’ll likely need to paint small areas of kitchen walls after the cabinetry install.
 It’s inevitable that they’ll damage the walls when they rip out the old cupboards.
 Patching up and painting the same colour again is much easier.

 Another reason for taking note of your existing wall colour is you can use it as a starting point.
 If you don’t know where to begin, you can further develop your current colour scheme.
 For example, if your wall colour is white with a grey undertone, work on a grey based colour scheme.
 This is a great thing to do because you’ll want your new renovation to flow on from the rest of the house in a natural way.

 What if you don’t particularly like your current colour scheme but there’s no way you’re painting all your walls?
 There’s a solution to this problem too.
 Many people are trying to get rid of all the cream and beige in their home because it’s dated and dreary.
 How do you pick modern colours and make it work with the old colour scheme?
-Read about “taking the cream out of your scheme” in my next article.
-There are some good tips there for you.
+Well, you may consider getting help from a colour consultant.
+They have lots of experience with this.

-So you see floors and walls give you a base to build on.
-You don’t have to make your final decision at this point.
-I'm just suggesting you put some thought into it so you have a good idea about what you’re going to have.
-It’s also not crucial to have these chosen first.
-You may have already chosen something else, but if you’re not sure where to start, this is a good place.
+The point I’m trying to make is, if you asses the floors and wall colour first, this gives you a base to build upon.
+You don’t have to make your final decision and lock them in at this point.
+I'm just suggesting you put some thought into it so you have a good idea about which direction your going in.
+If you’re not sure where to start with your kitchen selections, this is a good place.